Sven Botman: Lille

-On 15 May 2020 he signed a deal with Ajax, which would keep him at the club until 30 June 2023.
-However, a few months later, on 31 July 2020, he signed a five-year deal with the French club Lille OSC, who bought him from Ajax for almost 7 million euros.
-He made a good start and was a starter for the entire 2020–21 season.
+On 15 May 2020, he signed a deal with Ajax, which would keep him at the club until 30 June 2023.
+However, a few months later, on 31 July 2020, he signed a five-year deal with the French club Lille, who bought him from Ajax for almost 7 million euros.
+He made a good start, and was a starter for the entire 2020–21 season.
 Lille surprisingly won the Ligue 1 and, for the first time in the club's history, also the Trophée des Champions.
-This supercup was won by a 1–0 victory over Coupe de France Paris Saint-Germain.
+This Super Cup was won in a 1–0 victory over Coupe de France winner Paris Saint-Germain.